shakhbozmn/feathers-board/README.md

 pnpm dev
 ```

-The backend will be available at `http://localhost:3030` and the frontend at `http://localhost:3000`.
+The backend will be available at `http://localhost:3030` with the playground at `http://localhost:3030/playground`.

 ## 🛠 Usage Examples